BrunoOGoes/BrunoOGoes.github.io/_pages/home.md

   - /home.html
 ---

 Welcome to my website!
-Here you will find information about my professional journey, projects, and interests.
-Feel free to explore and learn more about me.
+It is still under construction, for the moment you will find information about my professional journey, projects, and interests.
+Feel free to explore my [publication list](https://brunoogoes.github.io/publications/) and learn more [about me](https://brunoogoes.github.io/about/).